alpha-sml/YouTube-Clone/README.md

-Plan:

-- Remove the Installation section from the README.

 # YouTube Clone - HTML & CSS Practice Project

 A frontend clone of the YouTube homepage created using HTML and CSS.
 This project serves as a practice exercise to improve web development skills, particularly in structuring layouts and styling with CSS.